Parametric Channel Estimation for LoS Dominated Holographic Massive MIMO Systems: Introduction

 \section{Introduction}

 The millimeter-wave (mmWave) and terahertz (THz) frequency bands will play a pivotal role in next-generation (e.g., beyond 5G) wireless networks since they would be able to provide abundant spectrum resources, higher data rates, and lower latency \cite{chaccour2021seven}, \cite{tang2021path}.
-However, sever path-loss, atmospheric absorption, human blockage, and other environmental obstruction are key challenges for enabling wireless communication in the mmWave and THz bands \cite{wan2021terahertz}, \cite{jamali2020intelligent}.
+However, severe path-loss, atmospheric absorption, human blockage, and other environmental obstruction are key challenges for enabling wireless communication in the mmWave and THz bands \cite{wan2021terahertz}, \cite{jamali2020intelligent}.
 Over the past few years, massive multiple-input multiple-output (MIMO) communication systems, in which base stations (BSs) are equipped with a large antenna array, have been introduced to provide beamforming gains that can overcome the mentioned limitations \cite{wei2014key}, \cite{larsson2014massive}.
-In order to realize massive MIMO BSs with a large antenna array, different architectures such as fully-digital, hybrid analog/digital, and lens array antennas architectures have been proposed \cite{jamali2020intelligent}.
-Since the beamforming gain of massive MIMO increases with the number of antennas, it would be highly desirable to have infinitely many antennas\footnote{The infinite number of antennas is just a theoretical term.
-We refer here to extremely large number of sub-wavelength phase-shifting elements.}, which is not feasible with large antenna arrays \cite{zhu2020stochastic}, \cite{bjornson2019massive}.
-In this direction, large intelligent surfaces (LISs) \cite{dardari2020communicating}, also known as holographic massive MIMO \cite{bjornson2019massive}, holographic MIMO surfaces \cite{huang2020holographic}, and dynamic metasurface antennas \cite{shlezinger2021dynamic}, were introduced to go beyond massive MIMO systems \cite{bjornson2019massive}-\cite{hu2018beyond}.
+Since the beamforming gain of massive MIMO increases with the number of antennas, it would be highly desirable to have as many antennas as possible that are compactly arranged \cite{zhu2020stochastic}, \cite{bjornson2019massive}.
+In this direction, spatially continuous apertures with densely deployed antennas, known as holographic massive MIMO \cite{bjornson2019massive} and large intelligent surfaces (LISs) \cite{dardari2020communicating}, were introduced to go beyond massive MIMO systems \cite{huang2020holographic}-\cite{hu2018beyond}.
+Since these continuous apertures can be seen as an extension of traditional massive MIMO from a discrete array to a continuous surface \cite{hu2018beyond}, they have been referred to as holographic massive MIMO \cite{bjornson2019massive}, \cite{wan2021terahertz}.